up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

         2. Set the **Primary (WAN1)** interface to `Port 10 (SFP+)` by navigating to **Network > Settings > Internet**.

-        3. Connect and execute the following command from the secure shell:
+        3. Connect and execute the following command from a SSH session:

             !!! tip "Interface numbers are zero (0) indexed, e.g. `eth9` for Port 10"